How to Prevent Back Pain While Working From Home

 When it comes to eye strain, there are several things you can do to minimize the impact of staring at a screen all day.
 It’s important that your monitor or group of monitors be set up in a different area than next to a window.
 This is a common mistake that some people make, as it seems like a good idea to be able to look out the window while working.
 However, the sunlight causes your eyes to squint and strain.
 Another option is to wear blue light glasses if you have them to minimize the light from the screen.
 Frederick Chiropractor, the best migraine chiropractor in Brier Creek, can help give you other tips on avoiding eye strain and migraines due to screen time.

 Mousepads and keyboard pads under your wrist tend to be the norm when looking for items for your home office.
 However, having your wrist at an angle actually causes more harm than good.
 It compresses the median nerve in your wrist, causing pain.

-With so many of us working from home now because of the pandemic, we must keep our bodies alignment as healthy and pain-free as possible.
-Despite our best efforts to prevent strain of the body, it still happens and Frederick Chiropractor, the best chiropractor in Brier Creek, is here to help.
+With so many of us working from home now because of the pandemic, we must keep our body's alignment as healthy and pain-free as possible.
+Despite our best efforts to prevent the strain of the body, it still happens, and Frederick Chiropractor, the best chiropractor in Brier Creek, is here to help.
 Give us a call at 984-219-2860 to schedule an appointment or visit our website for other helpful hints or to schedule.